Review: HSBC World Elite Mastercard

 HSBC Reward points do not expire as long as your account is in good standing.
 HSBC reserves the right to close your account at any time.
 If you close your account without redeeming your points then they will be forfeited.

 Yes, you can buy additional points as a top-up.
-This option is available at checkout from the rewards portal if you don't have enough points for a selected item.
-However, this option is not available for any cash equivalent redemptions options.
+This option is available at checkout from the rewards portal if you don’t have enough points for a selected item.
+However, this option is not available for any cash equivalent redemption options.

 Yes HSBC Rewards points can be redeemed for a statement credit at a value of 0.3 CPP or 333 points = $1.
 However, a better way to convert HSBC Rewards to cash is using the refundable hotel method.
 You can convert at the travel rate of 0.5 CPP by booking a refundable hotel, redeeming HSBC Rewards towards it, and then canceling the hotel for a full refund.